handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ::: tip
 #### Registering all editors at once

-If you import all of Handsonable's editor modules, register all of them at once with the `registerAllEditors()` method:
+If you import all of Handsonable's editor modules, register them with the `registerAllEditors()` method:

 ```js
 // import the `registerAllEditors()` method